viamrobotics/docs/docs/program/sdks/use-extra-params.md

 func main() {
     ... // Connect to the robot

-    // Get your resource from the robot yourResource, err := YourResource.FromRobot(robot, "your-resource")
+    // Get your sensor resource from the robot. yourSensor, err := YourSensor.FromRobot(robot, "your-sensor")

-    // Define a map containing extra information extra := map[string]interface{}{"one": "one", "two": 2, "three": 3.0}
+    // Define a map containing extra information. your_info := map[string]interface{}{"type": "temperature", "description": "more info", "id": 123}

-    // Send this information in an call to your resource's API err := yourResource.SomeFunction(context.Background(), "this is required", extra) }
+    // Send this information in an call to the sensor resource's API. err := yourSensor.Readings(context.Background(), your_info) }
 ```